fmExcense/compositeurdigital.github.io/en/form.md

 ### Question types

-- `text`: text field for entries using the physical or virtual keyboard
+- `text`: for questions requiring text entries using the physical or virtual keyboard
-- `single`: for single choice only
+- `single`: for questions allowing one answer at a time
-- `multiple`: for multiple answers
+- `multiple`: for questions allowing multiple answers

 ### Results